Information détaillée concernant le cours

 Moderator: Daniel R. Quiroga-Villamarin - Discussant: Kate Miles

-18:30-20:00: Book roundtable: the sentimental life of international law: literature, language, and longing in world politics (Oxford University Press, 2021) With Gerry Simpson (London School of Economics) Separate event organized by Fuad Zarbiyev and the International Law Department (details to be confirmed) Workshop participants are highly encouraged to attend
+18:15-20:00: Book roundtable: the sentimental life of international law: literature, language, and longing in world politics (Oxford University Press, 2021) Auditorium A2 - With Gerry Simpson (London School of Economics), details to be confirmed.

 October 20, 2023